 “Without an understanding of credit and your own behaviors, it can become challenging to do some of the basic fundamentals such as save for retirement, establish an emergency savings account, or move beyond living paycheck to paycheck,” says Dann Adams, president of Global Consumer Solutions at Equifax.

-According to the survey, one-third of respondents believe checking your credit report impacts your credit score.
-Thirty percent believe an interest rate on credit cards or car loans influences credit scores, and another 23 percent believe a change in salary has an effect.
+One-third of respondents believe checking your credit report impacts your credit score, says the survey .
+Thirty percent believe an interest rate on credit cards or car loans influences credit scores.
+Another 23 percent believe a change in salary has an effect.
 None actually do.

-Despite the lack of knowledge on what influences credit scores, more than 60 percent of those surveyed are confident or extremely confident about their short-term financial futures.
-Baby boomers were the most confident in their financial futures, while Gen Xers were the least.
+Despite the lack of knowledge on what influences credit scores many still make their financial goals.
+More than 60 percent of those surveyed are confident or extremely confident about their short-term financial futures.
+Baby boomers are the most confident in their financial futures, while Gen Xers are the least, according to the survey.